tasca-eduard/starter-js-docs/README.md

 This project is licensed under the MIT License.

 ## NOTE
-WE HAVE TO CHANGE SOMETHING IN THE MDX FILE IF WE ONLY WANT TO CHANGE META INFO
+WE HAVE TO CHANGE SOMETHING IN **EVERY** MDX FILE IF WE ONLY WANT TO CHANGE META INFO